krasimir/techy/_src/examples/rss-generation/index.md

 By using the [Yaml Front Matter](/techy/docs/#using-yaml-front-matter) we are defining `title` and `date` properties for every page.

-If we go to the `blog` directory and run `techy --dest ./` command we will get three new files in the `articles` directory - `A.html`, `B.html` and `C.html`.
+If we go to the `blog` directory and run `techy --src ./_articles` command we will get three new files in the `dist/articles` directory - `A.html`, `B.html` and `C.html`.
 So far so good.
 We have our pages generated and the users are able to see them.
 Now, we need to write our RSS.
 Let's create a new file in the `blog` folder called `feed.xml.source`.
 It will act as a template for the final file.
 Its extension is not `.md` so Techy will not process it by default.
 We have to additionally point that out in the `TechyFile.js` of the project:

 	// blog/TechyFile.js